< go back

 🍁 Canada Learning Code

 Teen Ambassador at Canada Learning Code, a national organization reaching out to bring tech to women, girls, LGBTQ+ members, and focusing on making tech inclusive to all.
-There, I participate in team-building leadership activities, and organize meetups.
+There, I participate in team-building leadership activities, and learned effective mentorship skills.

 📚 Vancouver Public Library